MaxSultan/technique-map/roadmap.md

 # V1

+Hypothesis:
+1000 reps in the 20% of wrestling that makes up 80% will get kids from novice to advanced

 An overview of techniques
 A way to quickly create practice plans
 A way to visualize the hight level technique plan